Canadian Industrial Designs Database: Assistance

 This option restricts the search to a specific range of registration dates.
 By default, all dates are searched.

-- Sort documents: If the "Design" button is selected, you can sort the result list by:
+- Sort documents: You can sort the result list by:

 Number of documents returned